-1. Create the Heart - Duncan Commons/Mews
+1. Create the Heart - Duncan Commons/Mews Why is this essential?

 Downtown Courtenay does not have an obvious landmark or a central place where special events occur or people can gather regularly.
 The goal is to create a "Heart" that anchors the downtown for social and cultural events.